UOW alumnus steps into the ring to improve youth mental health in regional Australia.

 Growing up with ADHD, Canadian native Kevin Rourke knows first hand how difficult school can be for some kids.

-The final year UOW medical student, who has a special interest in adolescent psychology, has spent the past few years based in the Shoalhaven region and has witnessed the high rate of mental health issues, particularly among younger people, in the local community.
+The UOW medicine alumnust, who has a special interest in adolescent psychology, has spent the past few years based in the Shoalhaven region and has witnessed the high rate of mental health issues, particularly among younger people, in the local community.

-One night last year, Kevin was woken by his fiancée at 3am after a local teenager high on the drug Ice attempted to break into his car.
+One night in 2015, Kevin was woken by his fiancée at 3am after a local teenager high on the drug Ice attempted to break into his car.
 After initially scaring him off, he returned and threatened the lives of Kevin and his fiancée.

 I was initially angry with him; but later I learned that he had been bounced from foster home to foster home.
 His actions weren’t acceptable, but they were understandable.Kevin Rourke